Ghosh Science & Technology Center

 Join an evolving tradition of effective nursing.

-Since 1974, Worcester State University has been educating students and professional nurses to improve the health of individuals, families, and communities around the world.
+Since 1974, the Dr. Lillian R. Goodman Department of Nursing at Worcester State University has been educating students and professional nurses to improve the health of individuals, families, and communities around the world.

 As a student at Worcester State, you will learn evidence-based practices that will engage your critical analysis skills and enhance your caretaking abilities.
 Rigorous academic programs with a growing focus on multidisciplinary care and hands-on opportunities–like practicing in our state-of-the-art simulation lab–prepare you for the nurse’s role as leader and manager of the client’s health care.